petros-d/docs/docs/runtime-versioning.md

 ### Minor Versions

-Minor versions of Astronomer Runtime deliver features that are backwards compatible within its given major version.
+Minor versions of Astronomer Runtime include features that are backwards compatible within its given major version.
 For example, you can upgrade from Astronomer Runtime `5.1` to `5.2` with the guarantee of no breaking changes.
 Minor release upgrades can be completed at any time and are expected to include minimal to no downtime and maintenance.

-Currently, minor releases occur when Astronomer adds minor feature addition within Astronomer Runtime.
-These features are backwards compatible within the same major release series.

 ### Patch Versions